pnnl/Multimodal-Few-Shot/DeFord ReadMe.txt

 unecessary things.
 Everything is contained in the Notebooks folder.
 I've deleted everything that isn't being used.
 Also, you can find the .emd data I was using in my teams channel under files in a folder named "raw_data". "few-shot" contains modules and python code.
 "Testing" contains processed data and saved information.
 "Testing/multimodal1" is the only folder I added to.
-The rest is just a copy from pyChip.

 Capstone Code
 Basically everything the capstone group used has been tossed.
 The only thing I'm still using is a couple of lines